firephinx/mklz-fps/README.md

 ![Go Speedup Diagram](/images/gospeedup.PNG)

-However, we feel that a true challenge - a proper benchmark - is to see how our algorithm stacks up against the best algorithms we could find, in any language.
+However, we feel that a true challenge - a proper benchmark - is to see how our algorithm stacks up against the best algorithms we knew of, in any language.
 On the same machine, the baseline C++ written by the 210 team was still 2.6x faster than our Go implementation.
 In addition, we tested the CUDA sort from the Thrust library on a GPU, a GTX1080, which was able to sort 100 million elements even faster, taking advantage of the higher bandwidth available on the GPU.
 It should be noted that the timing data for the GPU also includes the time taken to transfer the data to and from the GPU.

 ![Go Comparison to Baseline Diagram](/images/goComparisonBaseline.PNG)